lupyuen/lupyuen.github.io/src/auto.md

 _Why are we doing this?_

--   Might be useful for __Release Testing__ of NuttX on real hardware
+-   Might be useful for __Release Testing__ of NuttX (and other operating systems) on real hardware

--   By auto-testing the __LoRaWAN Stack__ on NuttX, we can be sure that GPIO Input / Output / Interrupts, SPI, Timers, Message Queues, PThreads, Strong Random Number Generator and Internal Temperature Sensor are all working OK with the latest build of NuttX
+-   By auto-testing the __LoRaWAN Stack__ on NuttX, we can be sure that GPIO Input / Output / Interrupts, SPI, ADC, ... are all working OK with the latest Daily Build of NuttX

 -   I write articles about NuttX OS.
-I need to pick the __Latest Stable Build__ of NuttX for testing the NuttX code in my articles. [(See this)](https://lupyuen.github.io/articles/book#nuttx-on-bl602)
+I need to pick the __Latest Stable Build__ of NuttX for testing the NuttX code in my articles. [(Like these)](https://lupyuen.github.io/articles/book#nuttx-on-bl602)

 # BL602 Basics